woocommerce/woocommerce/plugins/woocommerce-admin/docs/examples/activity-panel-inbox.md

 ## Category 2: Activity Panel Inbox

-The second category is what we’re focusing on in this post - and what we expect the vast majority of extension developers will want to extend - we call it the “Activity Panel Inbox.”
+The second category is what we’re focusing on in this example - and what we expect the vast majority of extension developers will want to extend - we call it the “Activity Panel Inbox.”
 It will look something like this:

 ![Activity Panel Inbox](images/activity-panel-inbox.png)

 This section is dedicated to informational content coming from multiple sources such as WooCommerce core, WooCommerce.com Subscription management, extensions activity and store achievements.
-This section was also thought out to display more insightful content in the future, such as content that provides insights for the store data and that will help with the day to day tasks of managing and optimizing the store performance.
+This section was also envisioned to display more insightful content in the future, e.g. content that could help with the day to day tasks of managing and optimizing a store.

 Each notice or “note” has a type represented by an icon (Gridicon), a title, content, a timestamp and one or two actions (action title + link).

 ### Inbox Design Constraints and Best Practices
-Extensions can add their own notes via the API we’ll be covering below, but first… some constraints...
+Extensions can add their own notes via the data stores we’ll be covering below, but first... some constraints...

 There are some constraints extensions should follow when working with the inbox: